-Power Bases: A Great Tool for the Leadership Coach
+French & Raven's Power Bases: A Tool for Leadership Coaches

 If you work with clients who are current or emerging leaders but who are not always confident in their leadership position, then John R. P. French and Bertram Raven’s power bases can help.
 It is a common tool in leadership modules at business school but is routinely overlooked in coaching practice.